LOT Polish Airlines Flight 703: Accident

+Aftermath

+A minute after the crash, emergency medical services were called.
+Among the first to arrive and help the injured were residents of Rogoźno.
+Soon after, private cars approached the crash site, and around 12 minutes later, ambulances and firetrucks arrived.
+Additional ambulances, firetrucks, and police cars were sent to the scene of the crash, along with helicopters, less than an hour after the crash.

 The Polish Press Agency (PAP) originally reported that 16 people had been killed.
-The report was later retracted, confirming the account of a local police officer who told The Associated Press that one person had been killed, as officials from LOT Polish Airlines said that the confusion might have been caused by several passengers leaving the crash site, before making their way to a nearby road and hitching rides from motorists, leading authorities into initially presuming that they were dead.
-Authorities reported that five people were hospitalized with a further ten being treated for minor injuries before being released.
+The report was later retracted, confirming the account of a local police officer who told the Associated Press that one person had been killed, as officials from LOT Polish Airlines said that the confusion might have been caused by several passengers leaving the crash site, before making their way to a nearby road and hitching rides from motorists, leading authorities into initially presuming that they were dead.
 A hospital in Łańcut treated 13 people, hospitalizing 3 of them.

-The accident was the airline's first crash since LOT Polish Airlines Flight 5055 on 9 May 1987, and the last disaster involving the airline as of March 2024.
+Another two were hospitalized in Rzeszów.

+The captain was initially hailed as a hero.
+The accident led to a debate on the state of training of Polish pilots, and the accelerated withdrawal of the Antonov An-24 from the airline's fleet, which was subsequently replaced with the ATR 72.
+Prior to 1988, two of the airline's An-24s had crashed.
+(Note: LOT Polish Airlines Flight 165 in 1969 and LOT Polish Airlines Flight 691 in 1981.)

+In October 1989, the British passenger, having sustained a fractured spine, cuts, and bruises, sued the airline claiming negligence on their part "because it allowed the Antonov AN-24 aeroplane to fly when it was not mechanically fit."
+He claimed that the airline had inadequately maintained the aircraft, "allow[ing] both engines to cut out in mid air creating a hazard to the passengers."

 Investigation

 The PAP said that while near the city of Rzeszów, the aircraft's engines failed.
-According to the Associated Press, the aircraft suffered a mechanical failure.
+According to the Associated Press, the aircraft had "apparently" suffered a mechanical failure.
 LOT Polish Airlines spokesman Jerzy Wojdylo stated that the weather was good and that eyewitnesses reported an eagle hitting the aircraft.
+The commission of inquiry was headed by pilot Juliusz Werenicz.
+The aircraft's flight recorder was found on the day of the crash and sent to Warsaw the next day for examination.

+Although there is no publicly available official report on the accident, in June 1989, the investigation placed blame on the crew, concluding that the crew had failed to activate the aircraft's anti-icing system in time, resulting in the air intakes of the engines clogging with ice.
+The engines failed as a result of being starved of air, and could not be restarted.